Tornado crosses through downtown Nashville; Widespread damage reported

 Longtime businesses such as Basement East in East Nashville and Jack Brown’s in Germantown were flattened.
 Five Points neighborhood in East Nashville is reportedly half-destroyed.

-Officials confirm at least nine people have been killed so far across the area.
+Officials confirm at least 21 people have been killed so far across the area.

 Nashville EOC was partially activated Tuesday morning to respond to emergency calls and damage following the severe weather.
 Representatives from OEM, Nashville Fire Department, Mayor’s Office, Metropolitan Police Department, Davidson County Sheriff’s Office, Metro Water Services, Metro Storm Water, Metro Public Works, Emergency Communications, Metro Nashville Public Schools, Metro ITS, Planning/GIS Department, Metro Codes, Engineers as well as NES are gathering in the EOC to monitor damage reports and respond to emergency calls around the county.